arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 The von Neumann architecture, named after the mathematician, physicist, and computer scientist John von Neumann, was first introduced in the mid-'40s; it is also known as the Princeton architecture.
 T**his architecture stores program data and instructions in the same memory unit**; **both are accessed by the CPU using the same communications bus**, as shown below.
 Von Neumann's architecture is fundamental since nearly all digital computers design have been based on this architecture.

+**ADD IMAGE HERE**

 ### Harvard Architecture

 The Harvard architecture, named after the Harvard Mark I relay-based computer, was first introduced in the mid-'40s. **This architecture's main characteristic is that it uses two separate memory units**, **one for storing program instructions and one for storing program data**.
 Both memory units in the Harvard architecture are accessed by the CPU using different communication buses.

+**ADD IMAGE HERE**

 ### Modern Architectures: Hybrids